dmidlo/histdata.com-tools/docs/reconstruction-plan-contracts.md

 different members share window boundaries and therefore cannot coexist in one request whose task cores must not overlap.

-Modern-reference delivery is the default.
-The orchestration stage named `broker_transfer` becomes a deterministic delivery projection with no broker input. `broker_conditioned` is optional and fails before source scanning unless a verified `broker_delivery_artifact_v1` is supplied.
+Modern-reference delivery is the v2.4 public mode.
+The orchestration stage named `broker_transfer` becomes a deterministic identity delivery projection with no broker input.
+Broker-conditioned/OANDA selection is rejected by public compatibility and remains a later feed-qualified milestone.

 ## Ex-post construction from installed artifacts